-LAS 293-INTERNSHIP
+LAS 293-INTERNSHIP 1-12-3

 Supervised experience in legal agencies that provide the student with the opportunity to apply legal assistant theory and skills while performing tasks in the legal assistant profession.
-Prerequisite(s): Permission of instructor.
+Prerequisite(s): LAS 215 and GPA of 2.0 or better.